JeremyFunk/hidefiles/README.md

 }
 ```

 The format of the config is simple.
-It contains a list of profiles, each profile has a name, a description, details and an array of hidden folders and files.
+It contains a list of profiles, each profile has a name, a description, details and an array of hidden files and folders.
 The name, description and detail are shown when selecting the profile.

 Profiles can be used to configure different hiding levels.
 For example:

-1. Show everything but generated code (build files)
+- Level 1: Show everything but generated code (build files).
-2. Only show immediately necessary files and folders
+- Level 2: Only show immediately necessary files and folders.
-3. Only show code (no tests, configs etc.)
+- Level 3: Only show code (no tests, configs etc.).

-The hidden folders and files can have these formats:
+The hidden files and folders can have these formats:

 - ```someFolder/``` Hides entire folder
 - ```someFile``` Hides file
-- ```*.end``` Hides all files with given ending
+- ```*.end``` Hides all files with given file ending
 - ```$Profile``` Includes all hidden files and folders from the profile called ```Profile```

 ## Reload config